udippant/base-drafts/draft-ietf-quic-transport.md

 | 0x1a - 0x1b | ACK                  | {{frame-ack}}                  |
 {: #frame-types title="Frame Types"}

-All QUIC frames are idempotent.
+All QWIK frames are idempotent.
 That is, a valid frame does not cause undesirable side effects or errors when received more than once.

 The Frame Type field uses a variable length integer encoding (see